monocle-h2020/MONDA/README.md

 autonomous operation.

 #### Functionality of the submodule
-The scripts provided demonstrate how to download paged data from the So-Rad Geoserver layers hosted at PML.
+The test script provided demonstrates how to download paged data from the So-Rad Geoserver layers hosted at PML.
 These layers offer unfiltered, calibrated (ir)radiance and reflectance spectra.
 The reflectance data are processed either with the Fingerprint or the 3C method.
 Subsequently, quality control filters can be applied and data visualized.
 The scripts allow downloads per time window and per instrument.